-Anthrax is a serious and rapidly fatal septicemic disease caused by proliferation and spread of the vegetative form of Bacillus anthracis in the body.
-Infection is acquired though ingestion, inhalation or contamination of wounds by soil-borne spores of the organism.
-Anthrax is encountered only in limited geographic areas where alkaline soil conditions favor survival of the organism.
-(View map of U.S. outbreaks.)
+Anthrax is a serious septicemic disease caused by proliferation and spread of the vegetative form of Bacillus anthracis in the body.
+Infection is acquired though ingestion, inhalation or contamination of wounds, or mechanical transmission by blood sucking insects of spores of the organism.
+Anthrax is encountered only in limited geographic areas where alkaline soil conditions favor survival of the spores.
+Anthrax has a high mortality rate and zoonotic potential.
 Vaccination is indicated only for horses pastured in endemic areas.

 Appropriate caution should be used during storage, handling and administration of this live bacterial product.
 Consult a physician immediately if human exposure to the vaccine occurs through accidental injection, ingestion, or otherwise through the conjunctiva or broken skin.